 Update your beneficiary listings on wills, life insurance, annuities, IRAs, 401(k)s, qualified plans and anything else that’d affect your heirs.
 If you’ve named a trust, have any relevant tax laws changed?
 Have you provided for the possibility that your primary beneficiary may die before you?
 Does your plan address the simultaneous death of you and your spouse?
 An estate attorney can help walk you through these various scenarios.

 What changes are needed given your current lifestyle and the market environment?
-Don’t fixate solely on your retirement assets’ value – instead, drill down into what types of assets you hold, what your expected cash flow will be, what your contingency plans are, what rate of return you’re assuming, what inflation rate you’re assuming and how long you’re planning for.
+Don’t fixate solely on your assets’ value – instead, drill down into what types of securities you hold, your expected cash flows, your contingency plans, your assumed rate of return, inflation rates and how long you’re planning for.
 Retirement plans have many moving parts that must be monitored on an ongoing basis.

-Your advisor can help offer specialized tools, impartiality and experience earned by dealing with many market cycles and client situations.
+Your advisor can offer specialized tools, impartiality and experience earned by dealing with many market cycles and client situations.
 Communicate openly about what’s happening in your life today and what may happen in the future.
-Advisors can’t help you manage what they don’t know, so err on the side of over-communicating.
-Establish a regular meeting schedule to review your portfolio and retirement plans.
+It’s difficult to manage what they aren’t aware of, so err on the side of over-communicating and establish a regular check-in schedule for the year ahead.

 These suggestions are a helpful starting point, but no two long-term plans are identical – so reach out to your advisor for more specific guidance about progressing toward your goals in 2023.

 Markets & Investing February 23, 2024 Review the latest Weekly Headings by CIO Larry Adam.
 Key...

 Economy & Policy February 23, 2024 Will there be a partial U.S. government shutdown?
 Managing Director,...